marcanuy/django-mdpages/README.md

 Staticpages is a simple Django app to generate pages from Markdown files.

-You can create about pages or a blog based in static files without touching database.

-Detailed documentation is in the "docs" directory.
+Pages also can have a Table of Content automatically generated based on headings.

 Quick start
 -----------